Coaching for Highly Sensitive Leaders Ready to Redefine Midlife

 Kay has provided a safe supportive space for me to work through issues impacting my effectiveness.
 She's helped me build confidence in my own ability to come up with solutions by prompting me to explore viable options in an encouraging and questioning way.

 Coaching with Kay was empowering.
 I got the opportunity to create together with my coach, a vision of what I wanted to accomplish and where I wanted to go.
-The process of coaching exposed the subtleties of the influence of my 'subconscious' on my present life, and through that process, small but practical and useful changes were added to begin the journey towards my destination.
+The process of coaching exposed the subtleties of the influence of my “subconscious” on my present life, and through that process, small but practical and useful changes were added to begin the journey towards my destination.
 The best part was getting a glimpse of how I could tap into myself and my surroundings to empower my transformative journey.

 Research Scientist

-COACHING, PSYCHOTHERAPY, AND CONSULTING: WHAT IS THE DIFFERENCE?
+WHAT IS THE DIFFERENCE?

 People who seek coaching are generally in good health, or already under the care of a mental health provider, and want to improve and deepen their relationship with their inner guidance to function at a higher level.
 In contrast, psychotherapy is a health care service people seek out to restore their emotional selves back to baseline health and frequently reimbursable by insurance.
+It is not uncommon for my HSP clients to work with both a coach and a therapist, and this collaboration often produces the most profound results.

 Consultants are experts in a particular field who you hire to help you solve specific problems.
 They focus on the word “how,” such as here’s how you do this.
 A coach will never presume to be an expert on your life and will not provide consultative advice unless otherwise agreed on.